jeosol/hello-world-docker/README.markdown

 Please ensure that you have Docker installed and running on your local machine before executing the **make** commands.

-Please file an issue if you encounter problems creating the docker images.
+Please file an issue if you encounter problems creating the Docker images.

 ## Author